Baumeister mit Biss – wie der Biber unsere Landschaft verändert

 Open today

-Here at the Omerbach, one can observe how strongly a single animal can shape its environment: When a tree lies across the water in the stream, it was not a storm at work, but a skilled builder.
+Here at the Omerbach stream, you can see how strongly a single animal can shape its environment: If a tree lies across the water by the stream, it was not a storm that was at work here, but a skilled master builder.

-The European beaver shapes entire water landscapes with its teeth and branches, thereby creating new habitats such as ponds, pools, and bank areas.
+The European beaver shapes entire water landscapes with its teeth and branches, creating new habitats such as ponds, pools and riparian zones.

-These retreats created by it act like natural reservoirs in the forest: They retain rainwater, enrich the groundwater, and provide protection during heavy rain.
-In this way, beavers actively contribute to forests being able to withstand the effects of climate change better.
+These retreats they create act as natural reservoirs in the forest: they hold back rain, recharge the groundwater and offer protection during heavy rainfall.
+In this way, beavers actively help forests to better withstand the consequences of climate change.

-Around Schevenhütte, the beaver has now become native again.
-Its dams, feeding traces, and lodges tell of how animals can become landscape architects – and how closely their actions are connected to the balance of nature.
+The beaver has now returned to the area around Schevenhütte.
+Its dams, feeding traces and castles tell of how animals themselves become landscape designers - and how closely their work is linked to the balance of nature.

 Impressions